The Majestic (apartment building): Facade

 The lowest three stories contain a light-gray facade of cast stone, placed above a water table of polished rose-and-black granite.
 There are entrances facing all three streets, each of which contain polished granite frames.
 Some of the windows are separated vertically by piers, which contain notches above the 3rd story.
 On each elevation, the piers divide the facade into bays and rise through the upper sections of the facade.
 Each of the entrances is flanked by several piers.

 Above the 3rd story, the facade is covered in yellowish brick.
 The corners of the building were outfitted with windows wrapping around the edge at a 90-degree angle, which Chanin referred to as solariums.
 Chanin wanted residents to be able to remove the glass panes during summer so they could use the corners as outdoor terraces.
 This was part of Chanin's effort to provide apartments with more "light and air".
 The corner windows are separated vertically from adjacent windows by striated brickwork panels.
 Some of the bays are separated vertically by the brick piers; the windows within these bays are separated horizontally by curved spandrel panels.
 The vertical piers were intended to provide a sharp contrast with the horizontal lines on the remainder of the facade.
 Many of the windows are divided into two or three panes, although the windows in the tower stories are single panes; each pane is also divided horizontally into three sections.

 The tops of the towers are simpler than those at the Century.
 The east elevations of the towers are topped by square-headed abstract decorations.
 Conversely, the west elevations are topped by rounded stone decorations.
 In 2007, Christopher Gray of The New York Times described the rounded structures on the western portion of the roof as being akin to "a giant dynamo" from the film Metropolis.

 Interior

 The Majestic is divided functionally into five sections, and staff must go outdoors to travel between each section.
 The building has 12 elevators.
 The first story has a main lobby and a restaurant, as well as private lobbies for the different sections of the building.
-In addition, an entrance to the 72nd Street station of the New York City Subway was placed at the building's base.
+In addition, the base contained a provision for an entrance to the 72nd Street station of the New York City Subway was placed at the building's base, although the entrance never opened.
 The lobby was designed in an Art Moderne style with white-metal walls and terrazzo floors.
 The New York Times wrote in 1966 that "even partisans agree [it] is something of a horror".

 When the building opened, it operated like a short-term hotel with housekeeping and catering services.
 There was also an "emergency help and valet" service for residents.
 Most elevators were staffed by elevator operators.